 Any advice or words of encouragement: If you are ever feeling stressed or confused, know that everyone does at some point in their transition into college, and that CC has the resources to help you adapt to the change and make the most of your time here.

 Outdoor Education Center

 To keep our staff safe, we are trying to limit the number of drop-in visitors to the building.
-Please contact us at the phone number or email address below to set up an appointment.
+Please contact us by phone or email to set up an appointment.
 Thank you!

 - - - - - -